ankitsingh1492/Android_Google_CodeLabs/Android_Trivia/README.md

 * Created a new Fragment and inflated it with the layout using DatabindingUtil.inflate.
 * Should always return the binding root.
 * Added Fragment in the Main Activity layout.

+#Learning 2
+* Added Navigation Component to the build.
+* Added Navigation Graph to the build.(Navigation component uses a navigation graph to manage the app's navigation.
+The Navigation Graph is a resource file that contains all the app's destinations and routes)
+* Added different fragments to the navigation graph.
+* Handled navigation on click of Play button.
+* Used Navigation.createNavigateOnClickListener for navigation.